In every single disaster situation – from hurricanes to grid outages to warfare – one thing is almost always certain: hygiene disasters.

 - Stockpile tampons and pads

 - Start using a menstrual cup: This is preferred over tampons/pads because a menstrual cup is reusable.
 You just wash it out and reinsert it.
 In case you need to evacuate, you won’t need to worry about carrying lots of huge boxes of feminine products.
-Read about how to use a menstrual cup here.
+Read about more about feminine hygiene in an emergency.